sandulungu/hydra/README.md

 ----------

 Hydra is right now in an early stage of development, so your feedback is VERY, VERY important.
 Share, discuss, post issues and feature requests, write review.
-The best for PHP has yet to come and .
+The best has yet to come!
-My email is __sandu(a)lungu.info__